-The 5th annual Business of Science Conference will be coming to Birmingham on 22nd October 2020 to engage with the City’s leadership in science and innovation.
+The 5th annual Business of Science Conference will be coming to Birmingham on Thursday 20th May 2021 at Millennium Point to engage with the City’s leadership in science and innovation.

 Described in 1791 as “the first manufacturing town in the world”, Birmingham continues to be at the centre of Industrial Manufacturing, the commercialisation of Advanced Materials and an increasing home for the medical sciences.
 Digital and Creative businesses are predicted to be a major source of growth providing valuable, well-paid employment for c.
 100,000 people by 2030 and Innovation Birmingham will be at the centre of this.

 Paul Faulkner, CEO of Greater Birmingham Chamber of Commerce, a key partner of the Conference, comments: “Birmingham has seen huge investment over the last few years, driven by the plans for HS2 and the Government’s confirmation of this major infrastructure investment will cement the City’s position as a place to invest in science, innovation and the practical commercialisation of science and engineering for many years.
 Our strong manufacturing and industrial heart have undergone considerable development over recent years, but as anyone who visits the Conference will see, the City is primed to attract significant growth through investment in science, innovation and the skills which underpin this.”

 “We are delighted that the Business of Science Conference has chosen to come to Birmingham in 2020 and look forward to long-term collaboration, partnership and ongoing celebration of what this great City can offer.
 The Greater Birmingham Chamber of Commerce has fully embraced the Conference ethos of ‘Learning about Great Science and Connecting with Great People to Develop Great Business’ and we are delighted to get our members involved.”